-- 1. The group leader notifies the Spokesperson of his or her group's intent to withdraw from the Collaboration. - 2.
-An institutional group can be removed by a vote of the Planning Committee if the group is determined (i) to have failed to fulfill their institutional obligations to the experiment or (ii) to have been inactive for a period of at least two years. - The request for removal is brought before the Collaboration Board by the Spokesperson or Deputy Spokesperson after having concluded either of the two criteria for removal apply. - The PC evaluates the request and makes a recommendation for a Collaboration vote on the issue. - The Spokesperson notifies the institutional group leader that the PC has recommended a vote on the removal of the group. - The group leader has a minimum of sixty days to respond to the recommendation of the PC before the issue moves to the Collaboration for a vote.
-During this time the Collaboration Board may withdraw its recommendation. - The recommendation is voted on by the Collaboration.
+- The group leader notifies the Spokesperson of his or her group's intent to withdraw from the Collaboration. - An institutional group can be removed by a vote of the Planning Committee if the group is determined (i) to have failed to fulfill their institutional obligations to the experiment or (ii) to have been inactive for a period of at least two years. - The request for removal is brought before the Planning Committee by the Spokesperson or Deputy Spokesperson after having concluded either of the two criteria for removal apply. - The PC evaluates the request and makes a recommendation to the Spokesperson for a vote on the issue. - The Spokesperson notifies the institutional group leader that the PC has recommended a vote on the removal of the group. - The group leader has a minimum of sixty days to respond to the recommendation of the PC before the issue moves to the Collaboration for a vote.
+During this time the PC may withdraw its recommendation. - The recommendation is voted on by the PC.
 Two-thirds vote is required to remove the group from the Collaboration.